What is a managed IT service?

 Trends, growth drivers, and challenges in the world of MSPsDownload now

-In the last year, MSPs have become a high-value asset to businesses as they adapt to pandemic-related restrictions.
-Their services helped clients shift to remote working practically overnight, and since then have been adding value through business resilience solutions like VoIP, remote monitoring and management (RMM), and more.
+Over the last year, MSPs have helped businesses adapt to pandemic-related restrictions which have seen them become high-valued assets.
+They have helped customers shift to remote working, essentially overnight, and have added value with the aid of business resilience solutions like remote monitoring and management (RMM), VoIP, and more.

 What can a managed IT service do for your business?

-Managed services are an evolution of the traditional break/fix model, in which businesses would hire third-party specialists to repair, upgrade or install systems on an ad hoc basis.
-Instead, a managed service model tends to be subscription-based, with companies typically agreeing to pay a fixed amount each month in exchange for ongoing system management.
+The traditional break/fix model evolved into managed services, the former being something where businesses would hire a third party specialist to upgrade, repair or install systems on an ad hoc basis.
+On the other hand, a managed service model is more focused on a subscription-based model, where companies usually agree to pay a specific amount every month in exchange for ongoing system management.

 What that management entails can vary considerably depending on your needs and the provider's skill set.
 Most MSPs are able to offer a basic package of daily support, as well as more sophisticated deals that include disaster recovery.